harshpanchal4307/EmployWise_Assignment/README.md

-To start the project:
-cd client
-npm run dev
+To start the project use these commands: /n cd client npm run dev